phil65/PrettyQt/docs/index.md

 and using it can be quite cumbersome for Python developers. (it´s statically typed, very OOP-centric, lot of enum use, snakeCase naming etc.) PrettyQt aims to improve this by:

-- adding more powerful methods to the classes, which accept more types and have more options
+- adding more powerful methods to the classes, which accept more types and have more options (in form of keyword arguments)
-- points, sizes and rectangles can also be passed to all important methods as tuples.
+- points, sizes and rectangles can also be passed to most important methods as tuples.
+- raising Exceptions or returning None instead of returning -1 or invalid objects.
 - all enum getters/setters also work with strings.
-Everything typed with Litarals for an excellent IDE experience.
+Everything typed with Literals for an excellent IDE experience.
 - python regex patterns (re.Pattern) also possible for lot of methods.
-- adding a lot of __dunder__ methods to the classes to make them behave like good python citizens. match core.Point(a, 1)
+- adding a lot of __dunder__ methods to the classes to make them behave like good python citizens.